WashU-Astroparticle-Lab/straxion/docs/SECURE_TEST_DATA_SETUP.md

 ## Summary

-This setup provides a secure, simple, and free way to test your DAQReader plugin with real data in GitHub Actions.
+This setup provides a secure, simple, and free way to test your NX3LikeReader plugin with real data in GitHub Actions.
 The workflow will automatically download test data from a private draft release and run comprehensive tests without exposing the data publicly.